zeromq/pyczmq/README.md

 compiler is required to use it.
 The czmq library is accessed with dlopen and a set of parsed function declarations.

-All CZMQ functions can be access one of three ways, directly via the low-level cffi binding, ie:
+All CZMQ functions can be accessed directly via the low-level cffi binding, ie:

    - pyczmq.C.zctx_new